OctopusDeploy/blog/blog/2021-10/deploying-to-azure-with-github-actions-and-octopus/index.md

 ![Referenced package](referenced-package.png "Referenced package")

-We want to ask Github actions to automatically build the docker image, push it to Docker Hub, create a release, and deploy it in the Github code.
+We want to ask GitHub actions to automatically build the docker image, push it to Docker Hub, create a release, and deploy it in the GitHub code.
 The update will happen on every commit to master.
 Update node.yml to the following:

     name: deploytoazure